tranleminh/StepCounter/README.md

 - Walked distance
 - Walking time
 - Walking average speed
-- Record the start time and the end time of each walking period
+- The start time and the end time of each walking period

 There are three buttons on the UI : Start, Stop and View Record
 - Once clicking the Start button, the app will start to record users' walking data.
 It can automatically detect when user stop walking, until 3 seconds, the app stop recording data and insert it into the database.